LawleySpring2018/games-tourism-spring2018/Schedule.md

 ## <a name="week3">Week 3</a> (Jan 29/31): Examples of Games in Tourism (590); Dubrovnik-Specific Challenges (580)

 On Monday we'll talk about a variety of existing games related to tourism, and on Wednesday we'll focus on Dubrovnik-specific tourism challenges and opportunities.
+I'm hoping we'll have a visitor this week from [DURA](http://dura.hr/), the City of Dubrovnik Development Agency.

 ***Before class on Monday, in addition to the readings, please install the Ingress game on your phone and spend some time playing it.
 If you don't have data on your phone, team up with a classmate who does.***